Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: methodology justification

 \paragraph{Optimality}

+To verify performance of the developed heuristics, a single scenario (base case overloaded by 5$\%$) is considered and the results are compared with the ``exact" (Eq.(\ref{OPT})) ones produced by IPOPT (standard, brute-force, nonlinear solver that is still able to handle the 30-bus investment model).

+We choose to work with IPOPT because it shows computational advantage over other nonlinear/nonconvex computational platforms applied to problems with structure similar to the one discussed in the paper.
+As it is shown in \cite{carleton}, IPOPT is on pier or it outperforms Matpower in solving classic ACOPF.
+An additional advantage of using IPOPT is in its availability within the JUMP/Julia computational environment we rely on.
+For the actual solver on step \ref{subsec:QP} of our algorithm the CPLEX solver is called (the solver is known to be advantageous for problems with linear constraints).

-In order to verify performance of our heuristics a single scenario (base case overloaded by 5$\%$) is considered and the results are compared with a standard non-linear solver IPOPT.
-Optimization horizon is taken to be 1 year.
-Table \ref{tab2} shows comparison of our heuristics with the brute-force IPOPT.
-We observe that (as expected) our heuristics produces a very tight upper bound for the exact solution with values of the objective function and structure of the solution which are very close to the exact values.
+The optimization horizon is set at 1 year.
+Table \ref{tab2} shows comparison of heuristics with the benchmark IPOPT.
+It is observed that (as expected) developed heuristics produce a very tight upper bound for the exact solution, with values of the objective function and structure of the solution that are very close to the exact values.

 \paragraph{Scalability}